jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

     - Entity Sections store the timestamp of the last change for each tracked class
     - Entities of tracked classes notify their entity section every time their position change or when they are added or removed from the world
-        - Updates their classes timestamp of the entity section to the current time
+        - Updates their classes' timestamp of the entity section to the current time
     - Entity Sections store a set of movement trackers
         - When the section becomes accessible or inaccessible the movement trackers are notified
     - Movement trackers are a data structure used by hoppers.